ShubhamMestry24/TCR_Libaray-Management-System/README.md

 # Library-Management-TCR-INNOVATION
-The Library Management System Java Project is developed using JAVA, MySQL Connector and Wamp MySQL Database, This Library Management System in java is executed in the NETBEANS IDE.
+The Library Management System Java Project is developed using JAVA, MySQL Connector and Xampp MySQL Database, This Library Management System in java is executed in the NETBEANS IDE.

 # Features
 * Login